YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++
 ydb_tmp
 ++++++++++
 **ydb_tmp (gtm_tmp)** specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
 All processes using the same YottaDB should have the same $ydb_tmp.
+YottaDB recommends setting ydb_tmp to a location:

+* which is unique to a YottaDB version, e.g., /tmp/r1.34_x86_64
+* where operation procedures and policies can ensure that the contents are not removed when there are active YottaDB processes

+If appropriate, set ydb_tmp to a directory location in tmpfs or ramfs on Linux.

+If ydb_tmp is not defined, YottaDB uses the /tmp directory which may disrupt active gtmsecshr operations when /tmp is either cleared manually or by the retention policies of the operating system.

 ++++++++++++++++++++
 ydb_tpnotacidtime